thepatman/arduino-api/plotly_yun/README.md

 - Connecting the yun to WiFi has no error handling.
 It can fail silently while attempting to connect to a network, so double check your encryption and your network name.
 Also, network names are case-senstive!
 - Use the latest Arduino IDE (1.5.6 -r2)
 - Reseting the network ("hold down the wifi button for > 5 seconds") often requires several tries!
-- To verify that the python client on the Linino is ready to recieve commands, run `$ telnet localhost 6571`
+- To verify that the python client on the Linino is ready to receive commands, run `$ telnet localhost 6571`
 - Don't forget:
   ```
   while (!Console) {